-Cystitis is a medical term for bladder inflammation.
-Idiopathic means the cause is unknown.
+Cystitis is a medical term for bladder inflammation, and idiopathic means the cause is unknown.
 Cats with idiopathic cystitis may have blood in the urine.
 Your vet will want to carry out a urine analysis to check that there are no bacterial infections or bladder stones present.

 UTIs can occur on their own or in combination with any of the previously mentioned medical conditions.
-Bacteria in your cat’s urine cause inflammation and discomfort.
-It can lead to pain and urethral blockages.
+Bacteria in your cat’s urine cause inflammation and discomfort and can lead to pain and urethral blockages.
 UTIs are more common in male cats.
 If you notice your cat straining to pee but unable to, they may have a partial or complete obstruction of their urinary tract.
-Left untreated, a urinary obstruction can be fatal in 24-48 hours, so please bring your cat to the vet as soon as possible.
+Left untreated, a urinary obstruction can be fatal in 24–48 hours, so please bring your cat to the vet as soon as possible.

 If your elderly cat has arthritis, they may be struggling to comfortably climb into a high-sided litter box.
 Their solution may simply be to do their business outside the litter box!
 If you know that your cat has arthritis or another joint condition, try to watch them as they go to use the litter box so you can check if they’re struggling.